dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 ## getSimplifiedSettings

-Retrieves a simplified version of the capture settings for a specific template.
+Retrieves a simplified version of the Capture Vision settings for a specific template.

 ```java
 SimplifiedCaptureVisionSettings getSimplifiedSettings(String templateName) throws CaptureVisionRouterException;